-Shaving or using depilatory creams removes hair above the root, but it grows back after a day or two.
+Shaving or using depilatory creams removes hair above the root, just for a day or two.
+Then it grows back.
 Waxing pulls hair out by the roots, so it lasts a little longer.
 These treatments can be done at home or in a beauty clinic.